The Best-est Party Looks of the Week

 Flashiest Footwear: Mary J Blige, Sean Combs, and Cassie Ventura.

-At the Up&Down celebration of Rihanna’s Met Gala after-party in New York.
+At the Up&Down celebration of Rihanna’s Met Gala after-party powered by CÎROC VS in New York.

 Chicest Neckline: Jessica Chastain